Haiti marks two years after catastrophic quake

-PORT-AU-PRINCE Haitians marked the second anniversary of the earthquake that ravaged their impoverished Caribbean nation on Thursday, mourning the dead as their president held out hope for a better future.
+PORT-AU-PRINCE Haitians marked the second anniversary on Thursday of a devastating earthquake that ravaged their impoverished Caribbean country, as their president held out new promises to rebuild the shattered land.

+They also held solemn ceremonies at mass grave sites to remember the dead from one of the world's worst-ever natural disaster.

-The 7 magnitude quake on January 12, 2010, which lasted only 10 to 20 seconds, was one of the world's worst natural disasters.
-It toppled buildings and homes, killing roughly 300,000 people and making more than 1.5 million homeless.
+The 7.0 magnitude quake on January 12, 2010, lasted only 10 to 20 seconds but toppled buildings and homes like cards and killed roughly 300,000 people and left more than 1.5 million homeless.

 "This year is a year when we will really start rebuilding physically but also rebuilding the hope and the future of the Haitian people," the shaven-headed former Carnival music star known as "Sweet Micky" said on Wednesday.

-In one of the main events of Thursday's remembrance, Martelly and former U.S. President Bill Clinton, who has promoted job creation to lift Haiti out of decades of misery and corruption, paid homage to the dead at Titanyen, a mass burial ground north of Port-au-Prince.
+In one of the main events at Thursday's remembrance, Martelly and former U.S. President Bill Clinton, who has promoted job creation as key to efforts to lift Haiti out of decades of misery and corruption, were to lay wreaths at a mass burial ground on the outskirts of Port-au-Prince.

-Tens of thousands of quake victims are thought to have been buried in unmarked graves at the site.
-Laid out across a vast open field, it had been a dumping ground for victims of dreaded death squads during the Duvalier family dictatorship.

 Despite billions of dollars of international donations and aid pledges, many Haitians say they see few tangible results of the recovery and reconstruction effort.

-Almost half of the piles of concrete, steel and other debris that littered Port-au-Prince and its surrounding areas have yet to be cleared.
+Just over half of the piles of concrete, steel and other debris littering Port-au-Prince and its surrounding areas has been cleared.

+Haitians also complain about a lack of housing and jobs two years after the quake.

 "My hope is we will do everything we can to honor the memory of those who died by transforming the disaster into an opportunity to provide a better future for Haitians," said Junot Mura, a 23-year-old Port-au-Prince resident who said the quake took the life of his father.